umd-lib/tomcat-shibboleth-integration-demo/README.md

 idp> su - shib
 ```

-3) Switch to the /apps/shibboleth-identityprovider-2.3.8, run the install
+3) Switch to /apps/shibboleth-identityprovider-2.3.8, run the install
 script, and enter the values as shown (/apps/shibboleth-idp, 192.168.33.10, shib):

 ```